 Seeing as it’s Halloween, I’m going to get spooky here for a minute and talk about my old job

-For anyone who’s new, I worked in a unionized job counting cash for 5 years ending this past May (like this but smaller, dirtier and with 100% less exercise).
+For anyone who’s new, I worked in a unionized job counting cash for 5 years ending this past May.
 While I have no scientific proof, my experience has shown that unionized jobs tend to attract people who are lazy, unmotivated and/or unproductive.
 In my case, 95% of the employees were uneducated and said things like:

 “The federal government is stealing from les Québecois”